 - Blue colored beaks

-Signs of DVE in ducks can appear similar to several other diseases, and will need to be differentiated from duck virus hepatitis, necrotic enteritis, lead poisoning, and pasteurellosis.
+Duck plague is usually diagnosed from clinical signs which display blood present in the vent, nares or mouth.
+However, since many of the clinical signs appear similar to several other diseases, it will need to be differentiated from duck virus hepatitis, necrotic enteritis, lead poisoning, and pasteurellosis.

-DVE is spread vertically (from breeding duck to the duckling hatching from the egg) or horizontally (through direct contact with an infected bird or indirectly from a contaminated environment).
+Duck plague is spread vertically (from breeding duck to the duckling hatching from the egg) or horizontally (through direct contact with an infected bird or indirectly from a contaminated environment).
 Wild migratory or free-ranging waterfowl are notoriously known to be silent carriers of the virus, often showing no clinical signs of infection.
 The disease is frequently seen when domestic and wild waterfowl come in contact with one another, such as in residential settings or urban ponds.
-Any ducks that recover from DVE may become persistently infected and shed the virus in their feces, exposing other birds to infection for several years after.
+Any ducks that recover from duck plague usually remain lifelong carriers, meaning they can shed the virus in their feces, exposing other birds to infection for several years after.
+The virus can survive for long periods in the environment.

-In domestic ducks, the incubation period for DVE ranges from 3 to 7 days.
+In domestic ducks, the incubation period for duck plague ranges from 3 to 7 days.
 After initial clinical signs appear, most ducks will die within 1 to 5 days.